josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/⚖️_operational_dilemma_fixit_vs_chain_of_command.md

 ## 🏮 Footer

-*Operational Dilemma: Fix It vs Chain of Command* is a living node of the Polaris Protocol.
+*⚖️ Operational Dilemma: Fix It vs Chain of Command* is a living node of the Polaris Protocol.
 It records the trade-offs between direct internal fixes, chain-of-command processes, and hybrid approaches that aim to balance speed, accountability, and survivor protection.

 > 📡 Cross-references: